It was an eye-opener to a life so simple yet so happy, it becomes a life less ordinary.

 We had our first (and only) cup of the famous yak butter tea here, in these cute little ceramic bowls.
 The taste was a bit too strong for us and we resorted back to regular tea.

-Fresh local veggies with chapatis or rice was the brunch and dinner.
+Fresh local veggies with chapatis or rice were the brunch and dinner.

 Once, the mother chaffed about taking her daughter with us, and finding her a suitable boy in Mumbai!
 It made us wonder if they had an idea where Mumbai actually was.
 We would often ask the school going kids we would meet if they knew of Mumbai.
 They would always say yes.
 On asking where it was, the answer always was “very far off from here”!